GreenPG/ObsidianVault/inbox/2024-07-22_Python_pass_by_reference.md

 In opposite, when passing by value, you only pass an independent copy of the original values of the variable to the function.

+## Pass by assignement

+Python use a 3rd method wich is pass by assignement.
+That is when you call a function, each function argument becomes a variable to which the passed value is assigned.

+### Assignement in Python

+If the assignement target is an identifer, or variable name, then this name is bound to the object.
+Every variable is a name bound to an object.
+If the name is already bound to a separate object, then it's rebound to the new object.
+The structure in which all Python objects are implemented has a counter, the reference counter,  that keep tracks of how many names have been bound to this object.